averyvisentin/dotfiles/README.md

 This repository contains my personal dotfiles.
 They are primarily built for a setup using the [Hyprland](https://hyprland.org/) Wayland compositor.
 The configuration aims for a clean, functional, and aesthetically pleasing desktop environment.

 These dotfiles began as a fork of the [ml4w dots](https://github.com/mylinuxforwork/dotfiles) but have since been heavily modified to suit my own workflow and preferences.

-We are using UWSM.
+Inspiration is being drawn from everywhere.

+Vicinae and hyprpanel are doing a lot of the heavy lifting in this setup.

+We are using UWSM so you'll be seeing a lot of ```uwsm app --``` and ```uwsm app -s b --```.
+I like uwsm because it keeps everything managed by systemd so they can be easily managed as slices.

+Very much a work in progress, but I hope you find it useful.
+I try to keep it up to date with the latest versions hyprland.
+README can always use some love though.

 ---

 ## Hyprland

 The core of this setup is the [Hyprland](https://hyprland.org/) Wayland compositor.
 The configuration is tailored for a multi-monitor setup and leverages `pywal` for dynamic color schemes based on the current wallpaper.
-It uses the `hy3` layout manager for tiling and includes several plugins for enhanced functionality:

 * **hyprbars**: For window title bars.
 * **hyprexpo**: For a workspace overview.
+* **hyprpanel**: For general shell stuff, notifications, top bar, **swww wallpapering**, **matugen colours**
+* **vicinae**: To launch apps, act as clipboard (wl-paste), **dmenu** scripts
+* **hyprlock and hypridle**: To handle lock screen and idle state.
-* **hy3**: For automatic tiling.
+* **ly**: For the login manager.

 ---